rozele/git-tutorial/README.md

 Think of stashing as a short-term memory cache.
 Stashing is not a good place to keep pending features or other work that should go in it's own branch.

+For important/non-trivial changes, it's safest to add the changes you'd intended to stash to a new commit on a new branch.
+This takes a little more effort, but can save you if you end up doing something silly.
+As long as you don't explicitly run Git's garbage collector (you won't, accidentally), your work will always be recoverable if you've ever encapsulated it within a commit, even if you lose track of it.
+See Reflog below for details.

 ### Links

 * [git-stash](https://git-scm.com/docs/git-stash)